alssssssssooo/GUI_Extractor/README.md

 ## Requirements

 - Windows 10 or later
-- .NET 8.0 Runtime (automatically included in published executable)
+- .NET 10.0 SDK for building from source
 - Internet connection for downloading Extractor

 ## Usage